mxmlnkn/rapidgzip/python/rapidgzip/README.md

 ![](https://raw.githubusercontent.com/mxmlnkn/indexed_bzip2/master/results/benchmarks/rapidgzip-comparison-benchmarks-2023-09-05T20-45-10/rapidgzip-compression-format-comparison.png)

-This benchmarks uses different compressors and different decompressors to show multiple things:
+These benchmarks use different compressors and different decompressors to show multiple things:

  - Single-core decompression of rapidgzip is close to `igzip` and roughly twice as fast as `bgzip`, which uses zlib.
  - Decompression bandwidth with ISA-L can somewhat compete with zstd and is only 25% slower.
- - Both, `bgzip` and `pzstd` can only parallelize decompression of files compressed with `bgzip` / `pzstd`.
+ - Both `bgzip` and `pzstd` can only parallelize decompression of files compressed with `bgzip` / `pzstd`.
-   This especially means, that files compressed with the standard `zstd` tool cannot be decompressed in parallel and tops out at ~800 MB/s.
+   This especially means that files compressed with the standard `zstd` tool cannot be decompressed in parallel and tops out at ~800 MB/s.
  - Even for bgzip-compressed files, rapidgzip is always faster than `bgzip` for decompression, thanks to ISA-L and better multi-threading.
  - Rapidgzip scales higher than pzstd for decompression with many cores, and can be more than twice as fast when an index exists: 24.3 GB/s vs. 9.5 GB/s.